dataloop-ai/dtlpy-documentation/tutorials/data_management/sort_and_filter/item_level/chapter.md

 ### Update User Metadata of Filtered Items
 <b>Update Filtered Items</b> - The `update_value` must be a dictionary.
 The dictionary will only update user metadata.
-Understand more about user metadata <a href=https://github.com/dataloop-ai/dtlpy-documentation/blob/main/tutorials/data_management/working_with_metadata/chapter.md/" target="_blank">here</a>.
+Understand more about user metadata [here](https://github.com/dataloop-ai/dtlpy-documentation/blob/main/tutorials/data_management/working_with_metadata/chapter.md).
 In this example, you will update/add user metadata (with the field "BlackDogs" and value True), to items in a specific folder 'dogs' with an attribute 'black'.